rust-embedded/rust-raspberrypi-OS-tutorials/11_virtual_mem_part1_identity_mapping/README.md

  #![feature(format_args_nl)]
  #![feature(panic_info_message)]
  #![feature(trait_alias)]
-@@ -132,9 +136,18 @@
+@@ -132,9 +136,17 @@
  /// # Safety
  ///
  /// - Only a single core must be active and running this function.
 -/// - The init calls in this function must appear in the correct order.
 +/// - The init calls in this function must appear in the correct order:
-+///     - Caching must be activated before the device drivers.
-+///       - Without it, any atomic operations, e.g. the yet-to-be-introduced spinlocks in the device +///         drivers (which currently employ NullLocks instead of spinlocks), will fail to work on +///         the RPi SoCs. unsafe fn kernel_init() -> ! {
++///     - MMU + Data caching must be activated at the earliest.
+Without it, any atomic operations, +///       e.g. the yet-to-be-introduced spinlocks in the device drivers (which currently employ +///       NullLocks instead of spinlocks), will fail to work (properly) on the RPi SoCs. unsafe fn kernel_init() -> ! {
      use driver::interface::DriverManager;
 +    use memory::mmu::interface::MMU;